Shop eufy security systems at Walmart and protect your home affordably.

 - Self-monitoring eufy is free.
 (If you prefer professional monitoring with DIY setup, read about our highest-rated system SimpliSafe in our SimpliSafe review.)

-- You can add professional monitoring for $9.99 per month, but the features are barebones compared to most security systems
+- Professional monitoring is available for $9.99 per month, though the features remain limited compared to most security systems

 Before we begin, it’s important to note that eufy isn’t like your traditional alarm company.
 It’s a tech company first, which can make its security system seem like an afterthought.
 Of course, it can still protect your home, but if you’re looking for a whole home security system from an established security brand, we recommend looking at the cream-of-the-crop options we’ve tested below: